 LFBOT emission across the electromagnetic spectrum (radio-X-ray) \citep{Margutti2019}, and their off-nuclear locations in star-forming galaxies \citep{Ho2020}, represent a new class of extragalactic transients.
 Their origin remains uncertain but the need to explain luminous radio, optical, and X-ray emission has led to models centered on either ``failed'' collapses of massive stars to BHs \citep{Chrimes2025}, stellar mass BH mergers with stars in binary systems \citep{Metzger2022}, or the tidal disruption of stars by stellar (10--100\,$M_\odot$; \citealt{Kremer2023}) or intermediate ($10^{3}$--$10^{4}\,M_\odot$; \citealt{Perley2019,kuin2019}) mass BHs.
 The evidence for a similar circumstellar medium environment in several LFBOTs \citep{Nayana2025} is suggestive of pre-merger mass transfer of stars in binary systems \citep{Klencki2025}.
 Intriguingly, the prototypical LFBOT AT2018cow shows late-time emission in the optical-UV (and possibly X-ray) $\sim 5$ years after the event \citep{sun2022,Chen2023, Migliori2024,inkenhaag2023,inkenhaag2025}.
 This optical-UV detection and the lack of bright X-rays has been used to argue against stellar mass BH models for LFBOTs because an extrapolation of thin disk spectral models to the X-rays significantly overproduces the X-ray emission \citep{Chen2023}.

 The slow fading in the optical-UV at late-times in AT2018cow bears some similarity to the optical-UV plateau in TDEs.
 In this section we explore this analogy by constructing disk models for the late-time emission in LFBOTs.
 We specifically focus on the case of bound stars on circular orbits, i.e., stellar mergers.
 We suspect that our results are qualitatively relevant to TDE models but as discussed in \S \ref{subsec:superEdd fallback}, the fallback rate for TDEs is super-Eddington for decades for stellar and intermediate mass BHs so the physics of disk formation is particularly uncertain in this regime.
 In our models in this section we use the one-zone model to estimate the evolution of the overall disk properties incorporating outflows from the super-Eddington outer edge of the disk.
-Given the disk mass and radius as a function of time we can further estimate the optical emission (which will be dominated by the outer portion of the disk and the accretion rate close to the central BH, which will set the X-ray luminosity and the total outflow power.
+Given the disk mass and radius as a function of time we can further estimate the optical emission (which will be dominated by the outer portion of the disk) and the accretion rate close to the central BH, which will set the X-ray luminosity and the total outflow power.